GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit02/unit02-19_practice.md

 1. Create a linear model with the petal width as a function of the petal length. (`lm(formula = ..., data = ...)`) You have to use the `~` again in the formula.
 1. Create the scatterplot with the petal length on the x-axis and the petal width on the y-axis again.
 1. Add the visual representation of the linear model to the plot (`abline`).

+## Uploading assignment to Ilias
+Create an HTML file from your Rmd file by knitting it.
+Then upload both files to Ilias.
+See [here]({{"../unit00/unit00-02_Deliverables.html#assignments" | baseURL }}){:target="_blank"} for where exactly to place your files as well as for the file naming conventions.
+{: .notice--info}